Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What is the best FE course?

-Which FE prep course is best totally depends on the individual.
-You need to consider how deep of a review that you need, your budget, and your preferred style of learning.
+Which FE prep course is best totally depends on you as the individual.
+You need to consider the depth of review needed (content review), your budget, and your preferred style of learning.